Russian money in London: Offshore property and shell companies

-A substantial portion of Russian capital in London has been channelled into residential real estate via shell companies and offshore vehicles, making it difficult to trace the beneficial ownership of assets.
-Research suggests that tens of thousands of properties in London are owned by offshore entities, many of them with unknown or opaque owners.
-For example, a study estimated that over 42,000 London properties, collectively worth over £56 billion, are held by offshore entities, often in low-use or nearly empty states.
+A substantial portion of Russian capital in London has been channelled into residential real estate through shell companies and offshore vehicles, rendering the beneficial ownership of assets difficult to trace.
+Research suggests that tens of thousands of London properties are owned by offshore entities, many of which have unknown or opaque owners.
+One study, for instance, estimated that over 42,000 London properties, collectively worth in excess of £56 billion, are held by offshore entities and are frequently either under-used or left almost entirely vacant.

-In addition, British banks have been revealed to have processed hundreds of millions of dollars potentially originating from illicit Russian flows.
-In 2017, The Guardian reported that British and foreign banks in London handled around $738.1 million in transactions linked to criminal money from Moscow, through a network of anonymously owned companies registered in London.
+In addition, British banks have been shown to have processed hundreds of millions of dollars potentially originating from illicit Russian flows.
+In 2017, The Guardian reported that British and foreign banks in London had handled approximately $738.1 million in transactions linked to criminal money from Moscow, routed through a network of anonymously owned companies registered in London.

-These mechanisms underscore how real estate investment, shell companies, and financial intermediaries have enabled the concealment and integration of Russian wealth into London’s property and financial markets.